 In the final term of the EYFS, staff complete the Early Years Foundation Stage Profile, in line with statutory guidance, for all children leaving Reception and entering year 1.
 This information is shared with the year 1 staff.
-Children are also invited to visit the year 1 classroom in order to ensure a smooth transition and for an effective, responsive and appropriate range of activities to suit the needs of all the children.
+During the summer term Reception children are invited to participate in activities with the year 1 staff both in the Reception and year 1 classroom.
+The staff in Reception and year 1 work together to build on the foundations set out in the EYFS to ensure children begin to experience a range of more formal activities including the experience of visiting the ICT suite.

-5 Planning, assessment and record-keeping
+5 Planning, teaching, assessment and record-keeping

-Our planning is based on the EYFS curriculum (2017) outlined above and we understand the importance of play in helping children to develop.
+Our planning is based on the EYFS curriculum (2020) outlined above and we understand the importance of play in helping children to develop.
 Staff organise the learning environment to ensure children have rich and stimulating experiences, both indoors and outdoors.
 There are opportunities for children to engage in tasks planned by adults, and also those that they initiate themselves.
 We provide a wide range of experiences that are loosely based around topics and related activities.
 We ensure that, where appropriate, children are given the opportunity to develop their abilities above and beyond the age-related expectations of the EYFS.

-Staff complete initial observations to identify the stage of a child's development.
-They use these assessments alongside transfer documents from other settings to plan appropriate next steps.
+Children come to Windlesham with a unique, yet wide range of experiences.
+Staff complete initial observations to identify the stage of a child's development, interests and knowledge.
+They use these assessments alongside transfer documents from other settings to plan appropriate and interesting next steps.
+We aim to provide a rich and engaging curriculum that prepares children for their journey into school and the community in which they live.